Smoke is a malleable and exciting object to work with. It looks cryptic, mystical and a bit creepy.

 Making these items a bit darker concentrates the viewer’s attention on the bottles.

-6. Add Some Action
+2. Add Some Action

 It’s time to set something on fire!
 For the smokey images only, don’t worry!

 If your bottle has a narrow neck, plug it with a cork.
-My first lab jar is too wide, so I have to cover it with my hand to let the smoke condense.
+My first lab jar is too wide, so I have to cover it with my hand to let it condense.

-Since your camera is fixed on a tripod, you can try different approaches and see what works best for your dark magical still life.
+Since your camera is fixed on a tripod, you can try different approaches and see what works best for your dark magical, still life.

 I hope you enjoyed the process and are ready to try it too with another story!

 Experiment with materials, creating glowing shapes, not only dark ones.
 Gather a collection of ships and lighthouses.
 Or place a corner of a distant fantasy land on your workplace.
 Tell your own stories and have fun!